 Preheat the oven to 375°F and line a muffin pan with muffin cup liners or grease lightly with baking spray.

-In a large bowl, whisk together the wet ingredients: canola oil, granulated sugar, brown sugar, vanilla extract, and pumpkin puree.
+In a large bowl, whisk together the wet ingredients: canola oil, granulated sugar, brown sugar, vanilla extract, eggs, and pumpkin puree.

 In a separate bowl, combine the dry ingredients: gluten-free flour, ground cinnamon, ground cloves, ground ginger, ground nutmeg, allspice, baking soda, and salt.